 Responsibility of local and central divisions

-The local (and regional) divisions and the central division will have separate responsibilities.
-Any action for infringement will generally be brought before a local or regional division.
+The local (and regional) divisions and the central division have separate responsibilities.
+Any action for infringement is generally brought before a local or regional division.
 If the defendant counter-claims for invalidity, the local or regional division may also hear the invalidity action.

 By way of exception from this general rule, infringement actions can be brought before the central division if (a) the parties agree or (b) the defendant does not have a place of business in any UPC participating country.

-To challenge the validity of a patent at the UPC, other than as a counterclaim in an infringement action, it will be necessary to bring an action at the central division.
+To challenge the validity of a patent at the UPC, other than as a counterclaim in an infringement action, it is necessary to bring an action at the central division.
 An action seeking a declaration of non-infringement must also be brought at the central division.